Scribery/tlog/README.md

 Building
 --------

-Build dependencies are cURL and json-c, which development packages are `json-c-devel` and `libcurl-devel` on RPM-based distros, and `libjson-c-dev` and any of `libcurl-*-dev` on Debian-based distros.
+Build dependencies are systemd, cURL, and json-c, which development packages are `systemd-devel`, `json-c-devel`, and `libcurl-devel` on RPM-based distros, and `libjson-c-dev` and `libsystemd-journal-dev` and `libcurl-*-dev` on Debian-based distros.

 If you'd like to build `tlog` from the Git source tree, you need to first generate the build system files: